What does a content engineer do?

 How to try this today.

-2. Each article is a single .mdx file with YAML metadata at the top.
+.mdxfile with YAML metadata at the top. - Set up

 Limitations.
 This needs a backend Claude can write to directly.
 We host duo.ca on Vercel with the source on GitHub, so Claude Code edits files locally and pushes via git.
 If you're on a hosted CMS (Webflow, HubSpot, Wix, Squarespace), this won't work for you.
 There's no file system Claude can touch.
 The pattern is for teams who already use, or are willing to move to, a Next.js + Git + Vercel stack.